arduino/docs-content/content/hardware/08.edu/solution-and-kits/alvik/tutorials/01.getting-started/getting-started.md

 7. Test `bender.py`

-Open the example called `bender.py`, launch it and see if the outputs is like the image below:
+Open the example called `bender.py`, launch it and see if the output is like the image below:

 ![Bender OLED](assets/bender.png)